Shaun-Foley/data-analysis-portfolio/pokemon-analysis/README.markdown

-# Pokémon Strength Analysis for a client
+# Pokémon Strength Analysis

 This project analyses Pokémon attributes to identify the strongest Pokémon and best team match-ups.
-A client who is enthusiastic about Pokemon games and trading cards wanted to explore which pokemon matchups worked best, stat trends across generations, and assess type effectiveness using a comprehensive dataset.
+I have always been interested in Pokemon as a game and series so I was interested in exploring which pokemon matchups worked best, stat trends across generations, and assess type effectiveness using a comprehensive dataset.
 The process involves data cleaning, database integration, and interactive visualisations in Power BI and Metabase.
 I share this project here as an example of work.
 The project demonstrates proficiency in data cleaning, SQL querying, DAX for dynamic visualisations, and dashboard creation.

 ## Objective
 Uncover insights into Pokémon performance by: